andrew-wja/instrumentor/SoftboundCETS.md

 ## How SoftboundCETS Works In Practice

-There are three disjoint metadata spaces: the metadata space for function arguments (aka "shadow stack"), the metadata space for stack frame keys, and the general metadata space for allocations.
+There are three disjoint metadata spaces: the metadata space for pointer function arguments (aka "shadow stack"), the metadata space for stack frame keys, and the general metadata space for pointers stored to memory.

 However, there is also a fourth "space" where metadata lives: in local variables while it is being used to perform checks.
 While the three disjoint